Python Style Guide | How to Write Neat and Impressive Python Code

 print('Cannot divide by zero')

 • Be consistent with your return statements.
-That is to say, either all return statements in a function should return an expression or none of them should.
-Also, if a return statement is not returning any value, return None instead of nothing at all
+That is to say, either all return statements in a function should return an expression, or none of them should.
+Also, if a return statement does not return any value, return None instead of nothing.

 # Wrong